-Standardisation of Data collection: NHS Safety Thermometer data will be extracted by clinical staff who have been trained in the use of the tool and who are independent from the research team collecting the baseline and ReSPECT decision data.
+Standardisation of Data collection: NHS Safety Thermometer data will be extracted by NHS audit, clinical or site research staff who have been trained in the use of the tool.
 We are aware of variation in Thermometer measurements and will develop a training set of standardised cases in to improve consistency.
 We will work closely with the six sites to ensure the approach is standardised and report on reliability from the standardised cases.